Skip to content

 • Impact with the frame or springs

-Some of them fall into the structural framework of the apparatus but they are more likely to bump into each other or sustain a lower limb injury as a result of a double-bounce.
-If you really want to look into the physics of the double-bounce then read this riveting paper.
+Some of them fall into the structural framework of the apparatus, but they are more likely to bump into each other or sustain a lower limb injury due to a double bounce.
+If you want to look into the physics of the double-bounce, then read this riveting paper.

 Case courtesy of Dr Alexandra Stanislavsky, Radiopaedia.org.
 From the case rID: 20622

-There are some less common injury patterns such as manubrio-sternal dislocations, vertebral artery dissection (due to cervical hyperextension and rotation) and atlanto-axial subluxation.
+Some less common injury patterns include manubrio-sternal dislocations, vertebral artery dissection (due to cervical hyperextension and rotation), and atlantoaxial subluxation.

-An X-ray revealed no obvious abnormality, even when the anterior tilt angle was taken into consideration.
-He was placed in an above-knee back-slab and referred on to orthopaedic outpatients for evaluation.
-A bone scan performed a few days after the injury, made the diagnosis of small fracture more likely.
+An X-ray revealed no obvious abnormality, even when the anterior tilt angle was considered.
+He was placed in an above-knee back-slab and referred to orthopaedic outpatients for evaluation.
+A bone scan performed a few days after the injury made the diagnosis of a small fracture more likely.
 There were no adverse sequelae of this delay in diagnosis.

 References